gaborges/Federated-learning-hands-on-activity-from-ISABELA/README.md

 ## Requirements

-Windows, Linux or MacOS with Conda, pip and Python 3.9+ support.
+Windows, Linux or macOS with Conda, pip and Python 3.9+ support.

 GPU support is not required, but it greatly improves the performance.
 If you want to use it consider the instructions in [link](https://www.tensorflow.org/install/pip?hl=pt-br).